(Or Your Rental Apartments, 2nd Home, Vacation Condo Or Commercial Building)

 Selling and leaving the farm to heirs, how do I accomplish that and defer gains?

+Easily, you can still defer the gains into alternative investments, for instance retail centers or apartment portfolios, with each of your designated heirs names as beneficiaries.
 These real estate portfolio alternative investments offer the regular income distributions as well as appreciation and depreciation with shared distributions at time of sale or disposition.
-This is ‘no hassle’ real estate ownership, with all management headaches handled within the portfolio itself.
-At such time as the beneficiaries would own the property, they too, would become ‘hassle free’ owners, with all previous terms and conditions in place.
+This is “no hassle” real estate ownership, with all management headaches handled within the portfolio itself.
+At such time as the beneficiaries would own the property, they too, would become “hassle free” owners, with all previous terms and conditions in place.

 My accountant says that I not only need to find a replacement property to meet the taxable gain amount, but also the loan to value percentage that was applicable in the previous property, how can that be accomplished?